Skip to main content

 1099-NEC vs 1099-G

 If you’ve ever stared at two forms and wondered “1099 NEC vs 1099 G, which one, do I file?”, you’re not alone.
 The difference between 1099 NEC and 1099 G boils down to government payments vs nonemployee compensation and choosing wrong can trigger fines up to $660 per form.
-Continue reading this blog to understand what is reported on NEC and what is reported on 1099 G, learn exactly when to use Form 1099 NEC and 1099 G.
+Continue reading this blog to understand what is reported on NEC and what is reported on 1099 G, learn exactly when to use Form 1099 NEC and Form 1099 G.

 Why Choosing the Correct Form Matters